Ozzy Osbourne, Controversial Heavy Metal Pioneer, Dies Weeks After Farewell Show

 "You have no idea how I feel," Osbourne told fans at the concert on Saturday, July 5.
 "Thank you from the bottom of my heart."

 Born John Michael Osbourne, Ozzy was a heavy metal pioneer in the 1970s as the lead singer of Black Sabbath.
-Songs like "Iron Man" and "Paranoid" became pivotal tracks that shaped the genre for decades.
+Songs like "Iron Man," "War Pigs," and "Paranoid" became pivotal tracks that shaped the genre for decades.

 Osbourne was fired from Black Sabbath in 1979 and began his solo career.
 On his own, Osbourne had certified hit singles like "No More Tears," "Mama, I'm Coming Home," and "Mr. Crowley."